evereven-tech/horizons-omnichat/docs/flavors/hybrid.md

 - Docker or Podman
 - Make
 - AWS CLI configured with appropriate permissions
-- AWS Bedrock models enabled in your AWS account
+- AWS Bedrock models enabled in your AWS account and region
   > **IMPORTANT**: You must explicitly enable each model you want to use in the AWS Bedrock console
   > Go to AWS Console -> Bedrock -> Model access -> Request model access
 - 8GB RAM minimum